ocftw/OpenGovReport14-16/src/jade/md/en/ch-2.md

 ### Government Action

-> No data governance procedure yet, cannot improve administrative efficiency;
+> * No data governance procedure yet, cannot improve administrative efficiency
-> Executive units lack knowledge and technical training;
+> * Executive units lack knowledge and technical training
-> Local governments do open data but with a wide urban-rural gap
+> * Local governments do open data but with a wide urban-rural gap

 Currently, there is not a coordinating government agency for open data.
 Instead, it is the IT personnel in each agency that coordinate the executive units to open their datasets.
 On the one hand, the IT departments support open data but do not manage the data while the executive units lack IT skills, knowledge of open data, and practical techniques.
 The government offers no systematic training, so open data is yet to be integrated into the government’s decision-making process.
 On the other hand, before administrative procedures are completely digitalized, for civil servants in executive units, one more dataset to open means one more item to manage and update.
 This not only increases their workload but also drops data quality.